lnahrf/steel_rods/clorfy1gj000j0ald0mal97gc.md

 ---
 title: "The importance of cash in a technological society (a privacy-centric opinion piece)"
+seoTitle: "Privacy in Cash Use: A Necessity in Today's Tech Society"
+seoDescription: "Exploring cash's key role in privacy and freedom, highlighting cashless society risks and data mining"
 datePublished: Thu Nov 09 2023 17:06:31 GMT+0000 (Coordinated Universal Time)
 cuid: clorfy1gj000j0ald0mal97gc
 slug: the-importance-of-cash-in-a-technological-society